christinaa/rpi-open-firmware/README.md

 ## Thanks To
  * **Herman Hermitage** for his VC4 documentation and for helping me with working out suitable ARM PLL configurations.
  * **Julian Brown** for reviewing my code and for his awesome VC4 toolchain.
+ * **David Given** for his initial LLVM project which I used as the base for my LLVM toolchain before moving to GCC.
  * **phire** for reviewing my code.
  * **Broadcom** for their header release.
  * Various other people not mentioned here.